 “Meet Your Happy Chemicals” is a really easy to read and yet information consistent neurochemistry book.
 The happy chemicals featured in the book are dopamine, endorphin, oxytocin, and serotonin.
 The premise of the book can be summed up as follows: Our happy chemicals are rewards or reinforcements we receive from our brain when we perform behaviors that support survival; Each type of survival behavior is motivated by a different happy chemical.

-While reading this book one gets a better understanding on how life experience shapes our neural circuits and unique ways of turning on the happy chemicals and the author also provides strategies to create new happy circuits.
+While reading this book one gets a better understanding of how life experience shapes our neural circuits and unique ways of turning on the happy chemicals and the author also provides strategies to create new happy circuits.